Kazu010101/AD-Setup-OU-User-Group-Policy-RMIT-Cybersecurity-Project/README.md

 - Step 2: Fill out the group name and specify group scopes and types > click OK

 ![aduc6](https://github.com/user-attachments/assets/5f8da243-c9b4-4660-abba-ce2698f582af)
+*The Group Scope of "Domain Local" and Group Type "Security" are selected to assign members' permissions to resources within the xyzcompany.com domain.
+This group can include members from any domain in the forest (users, groups, or computers).*

 ## Add Users into a Group